 YES, you will need additional money to pay for any meals on your own.
 There will be vendors (market place vendor village) selling garments, flags/banners, CDs, DVDs, books, etc. There will be opportunities to give offerings during the evening services.
 At the Long Beach Unity Festival (Sunday), there will be many food booths/vendors to choose from at a reasonable cost.
-There will also be opportunities to participate in special outings/events, around-town city tour, and more—again for small costs on-your-own.
+There will also be opportunities to participate in special outings/events, around-town city tours on-your-own shopping, and more.
 Details and sign-ups for various activities will be available at REGISTRATION ON-SITE.
-Please note that transportation is provided per the designated DIM Schedule to the various event venues for registered guests only.
-Travel to the hotel or any place else outside of these scheduled times are on your own.

 How can Vendors (Marketplace Village) confirm their space at THE DANCER IN ME and THE LONG BEACH UNITY FESTIVAL?

 All interested Vendors CLICK HERE for info.
 There will be no food vendors on site at CSULB—only approved merchant and resource vendors.
 The Long Beach Unity Festival will host both food/resource/merchant vendors.
 Upon approved application, City of Long Beach permit fees may apply.
 Please allow 48 hours for our team to approve your application.
 You may also call us at 562-293-1700 or 562-293-1753.

 How much should I allow for meals while attending DIM/LBUF?

 What are the meal/food options available to DIM/LBUF Participants who are staying at the Hotel?

 What are some of the local attractions (including City Tour) that DIM/LBUF attendees may take advantage of during their free time and after the event?